-- Deliver a robust and efficient conveyancing service through the co-operation of all parties within the transaction. - Complement both the Conveyancing Association's Pledges and the Conveyancing Quality Scheme (CQS). - Be read in conjunction with the CA Cyber Protocol which is available upon application, or other cyber security advice available.
+- Deliver a robust and efficient conveyancing service through the co-operation of all parties within the transaction. - Complement both the Conveyancing Association's Pledges and the Conveyancing Quality Scheme (CQS) The Law Society's copyright of which is acknowledged. - Be read in conjunction with the CA Cyber Protocol which is available via the CA website download section, or other cyber security advice available.

-NB The CA does not intend the Protocol to conflict with any regulatory or Law Society guidance but if any such conflict is apparent the demands of the latter prevail.
+NB The CA does not intend the Protocol to conflict with any regulatory or Law Society guidance but, if any such conflict is apparent, the demands of the latter prevail subject to acting in the best interests of your clients.

-Issue Addressed Agreed Practice Practice Guidance 1.0 Delays in the transaction Improved Communication Best practice is to make an initial introductory call to the client, thereafter the first choice for all correspondence for all parties (where appropriate), is electronic via encrypted email.1 Bank details should be sent to the client by post at the beginning of the transaction to avoid interception by fraudsters.2 Work with the other lawyer, responding promptly to communication in a co-operative manner.3 Protracted email exchanges over complex issues, which are unresolved by the first round of enquiry, can be avoided by discussion over the phone.
-Ensure that your General Data Protection Regulations disclosure advises your client that you will keep the other lawyer and estate agent updated on the progress of any linked transaction and maintain such updates throughout the transaction.4
+Issue Addressed Agreed Practice Practice Guidance 1.0 Delays in the transaction Improved Communication Make an initial introductory call to the client, thereafter the first choice for all correspondence for all parties (where appropriate) is electronic via a secure portal or encrypted email.
+Any staff working from home should be able to take and receive phone calls from all parties, preferably via the law firm telephone exchange.
+Bank details should be sent to the client by post at the beginning of the transaction to avoid fund interception by fraudsters.
+Work with the other lawyer, responding promptly to communication in a co-operative manner and sharing all information.
+Protracted email exchanges over complex issues, which are unresolved by the first round of enquiry, can be avoided by discussion over the phone.
+In your General Data Protection Regulations disclosure advise your client that you will keep the other lawyer and estate agent updated on the progress of the transaction and any linked